Madinah Medina Region, Saudi Arabia Travel Guide

 Modern Madinah not distinct historical districts with preserved traditional architecture on a large scale.
 The on the mosques and battle sites.

-These consist of Al-Masjid an-Nabawi, Quba, Qiblatain and other smaller mosques connected to companions of Prophet Muhammad (PBUH).
+These include Al-Masjid an-Nabawi, Quba, Qiblatain and other smaller mosques connected to companions of Prophet Muhammad (PBUH).

 Explore the natural landscapes surrounding Madinah.

-A large urban park with vegetation spaces, playgrounds, and for leisure facilities.
+A large urban park with green spaces, playgrounds, and for leisure facilities.

 A smaller park attached to a shopping mall, a green space for visitors.